Fishbowl1864/elgeis-resourcepack/README.md

 # elgeis-resourcepack
 Crowdsourced resource pack for Elgeis Minecraft Server

-Requires Optifine or CIT Resewn mod for non Optifine clients to work properly - without it nothing will break, you just won't see changed textures!
+Requires Optifine (or something like the CIT Resewn mod for non Optifine clients) to work properly - without it nothing will break, you just won't see changed textures!

 To start us off, an example texture "Goatem of Undying" is provided for reference.